jokelbaf/Sanya-Nya/Readme.md

 2. Fill `Config.py` with your credentials.
 3. Create an application on [Discord Developer Portal](https://discord.com/developers/applications).
 4. Invite your newly created bot to your server with url which you can generate on application settings page.
-5. Go to [railway.app](https://railway.app), connect your GitHub account and select your cloned repo.
+5. Go to [railway.app](https://railway.app), connect your GitHub account and deploy your cloned repo.
 6. Set your bot token ad an enviromental variable named `BOT_TOKEN` on Railway.
 7. You are done!

+**Important:** If you are going to host this bot by yourself, I highly recommend to use **your** lavalink server hosted by **you** or on a **hosting**.
+I'm too lazy to look for ways of doing it but you should definitely come up with something.

 # Additional info
 - Remember that bots that play music from YouTube violate discord rules and will never be verified by discord, and may even be banned.